 The Cisco® Application Centric Infrastructure (Cisco ACI™) solution provides an elastic, controller-based softwaredefined networking (SDN) fabric.
 With Cisco ACI, you can provision, manage, expand, and troubleshoot any workload anywhere using a single point of management.
-Through the single point of management provided by the Cisco Application Policy Infrastructure Controller (APIC), troubleshooting is a simplified top-down operation, with APIs that enable automation and integration with many systems, including numerous third-party systems.
 Integration with Datos IO RecoverX provides transparent protection for your agile Mode 2 applications, such as real-time analytics, Internet of Things (IoT), and machine learning, in both your private, on-premises infrastructure and your cloud-based systems.
 Cisco ACI solution-specific features enhance Datos IO RecoverX.
 In particular, Cisco ACI enables zero-touch addition and removal of Cassandra nodes in a cluster backed by Datos RecoverX, providing an elastic environment that you can rapidly change to meet your needs.

 The Cisco ACI solution reduces total cost of ownership (TCO), automates IT tasks, and accelerates data center application deployment.
 It provides these benefits by using a business-relevant SDN policy model across networks, servers, storage solutions, security solutions, and services.
 Cisco ACI in combination with Cisco Nexus® 9000 Series Switches provides superior performance, deep application insight, and a unified solution to automate the data center from end to end, while keeping the needs of the application foremost.